agraef/raptor7/README.md

 Raptor has a lot of parameters which you might want to work with during live performances.
 Fortunately, it's possible to map most of these using the built-in MIDI learn facility.
 You can assign MIDI control changes and note messages to any of the controls in the panel, as well as some of the controls in the time and looper subpatches, as follows:

-- Step 1: Click the `learn` message in the main patch.
-The background of the "MIDI Learn" label in the main patch will turn a light green to indicate that you're in MIDI mapping mode.
+- Step 1: Click the `learn` message or the "MIDI Learn" rectangle in the main patch.
+The background of the "MIDI Learn" rectangle will turn a light green to indicate that you're in MIDI mapping mode.
 - Step 2: Click or move the control on the MIDI device.
 This can be any knob, fader, or button, but only controls generating MIDI CC or note messages are supported at this time.
 - Step 3: Click or wiggle the control in the time, looper, or panel subpatch that you want to bind the MIDI message to.

-You can also reverse Step 2 and 3 if you prefer to choose the Raptor parameter before the MIDI control.
+In Step 3, you can also abort the operation or remove an existing binding instead; see *MIDI Learn Interactions* below.
+Moreover, you can reverse Step 2 and 3 if you prefer to choose the Raptor parameter before the MIDI control.
 That is, Step 2 and 3 become:

 - Step 2': Click or wiggle the control in the time, looper, or panel subpatch.
 - Step 3': Click or move the control on the MIDI device that you want to bind the Raptor control to.